Show navigation Hide navigation

 Gorri - ‘Gor-ri’

-Here are a few examples of songs that you can use and/or modify in your service.
+Here are a few songs you can use to encourage music and dance:

-• Use local language in songs that expect kids to move.
-Here is an example of Heads, Knees and Toes in Awabakal language, sung by Captain Starlight for NAIDOC in 2021.
+• Heads, Knees and Toes in Awabakal language, sung by the Captain Starlight team in Awabakal language for NAIDOC in 2021.

 Acknowledgement of Country

-An Acknowledgement of Country shows respect to Aboriginal people, the Custodians of the land on which we live, work and play.
+An Acknowledgement of Country shows respect for Aboriginal peoples as the Traditional Custodians of the land on which we live, work and play.

 Aboriginal Art Banner strip